peterhajas/Genesis/servers/README.rst

 * diff_stats(project) - Returns a SCM diff of the files modified to the current branch.

-* index(project, filepath) - Adds a given file to the SCM's index, cache, or staging for commiting to the SCM.
+* stage_file(project, filepath) - Adds a given file to the SCM's index, cache, or staging for commiting to the SCM.

 * commit(project, message) - Commits the indexed files with a given commit